Which Car Lift Is Best For You?

 How Will You Use It

-To better explain, two post lifts are going to lift the vehicle from the middle, while four post lifts will raise the car from the tires.
+The most significant differentiator regarding design between these two basic types of automotive lifts is that there are 2-posts or 4-posts.
+Which you choose will be determined by how you plan to use the lift.
+To better explain, 2-post lifts are going to lift the vehicle from the middle, while 4-post lifts will raise the car from the tires.
 Depending on your needs, one will likely work better than the other — so consider that before determining which of the two is going to be a better fit for you and your garage.

 The Size of Your Garage